 Chloe Johnstone BSc (Hons), PG Dip, MBACP

 I am a fully qualified registered practitioner.
 My training at Leeds Beckett University is accredited by the BACP (British Association for Counselling and Psychotherapy).
 I am a registered member of the BACP and abide by their code of ethics.
-The model I am trained in is the Relational Approach.
-Working in this way encourages the therapy to revolve around the client and what they need in the moment, which often results in my spontaneously borrowing tools from other approaches when it might be useful, such as Transactional Analysis.
-I have seen therapy work; my clients lead me where they need to go and I am often touched at how they reflect on themselves and their relationships with the people in their lives and the wider world.
-I see therapy as a two-way relationship and I have found that it is important for me to be a part of the process, rather than just being an active listener.
-In working with my clients’ needs in the moment, I am able to choose how to respond in the most effective way.
+The model I am trained in is the Relational Approach, where the idea is that relationships and human connection are emotionally healing and can help us to see how we relate to other people, allowing the opportunity to change our relational patterns for our betterment.
+Working in this way encourages the therapy to revolve around the client and what they need in the moment, which often results in my spontaneously borrowing tools from other approaches when it might be useful, such as Solution Focused Therapy (based in solution building using current resources and hopes for the future), Transactional Analysis (relational transactions are explored with the 'ego state' in mind: parent-like, childlike, or adult-like, as a basis for understanding thoughts and behaviours) and other talking and child friendly therapies where appropriate.

 I enjoy art in my own life, and I am happy to incorporate creative elements such as sand tray work and arts and crafts in to sessions with clients of any age, but I am trained in working this way specifically with children and young people, ages five to seventeen.